 Applications will not be considered until signed T&Cs have been received.
-Vendors should assist with completing the 'energy audit' tab on the application. - 4 Customer submits Declaration of Conformity, IDT or IES files and warranties for proposed fittings. - Customer submits 'before photos' along with application.
+Vendors should assist with completing the 'energy audit' tab on the application. - 4 Customer submits Declaration of Conformity, IDT or IES files and warranties for proposed fittings. - 5 Customer submits 'before photos' along with application.
 These should show each area and each type of fitting.
-Applications will not be considered until photos are received. - Power NI assesses cost effectiveness and confirms if the project will qualify for 20% grant (towards the cost of the fittings installation is not included).
-Please note that funding will not be provided where work has gone ahead before approval and issue of Grant Offer Letter. - A Grant Offer Letter will then be issued via AdobeSign and this is valid for 3 months (or until 1st March 2023, whichever is sooner), within which time the project must be completed.
-Vendors should not generate invoices or begin work until their customer has received this. - 8 An email will be sent with a pdf of the grant offer letter and signed T&Cs for reference. - A bank form will also issued to the customer via AdobeSign and this should be completed and signed by 2 people in the company. - 10 Customer submits electrical certificate for minor works. - 11 Customer submits supplier invoice to Power NI within 30 days from date of invoice (but no later than 1st March 2023.
-Invoices must be dated no earlier than the date of the grant approval letter.
+Applications will not be considered until photos are received. - Power NI assesses cost effectiveness and confirms if the project will qualify for 20% grant.
+Please note that funding will not be provided where work has gone ahead before approval and issue of Grant Offer Letter. - A Grant Offer Letter will then be issued via AdobeSign and this is valid for 3 months (or until 1st March 2025, whichever is sooner), within which time the project must be completed.
+Vendors should not generate invoices or begin work until their customer has received this. - 8 An email will be sent with a pdf of the grant offer letter and signed T&Cs for reference. - 9 Customer submits electrical certificate for minor works to Power NI. - Customer submits supplier invoice to Power NI within 30 days from date of invoice (but no later than 1st March 2025.
+Invoices must be dated no earlier than the date of the Grant Approval Letter.
 This must match the application and show fitting descriptions, quantities and unit costs.
 Invoices must specify the address where the work was carried out and include the postcode.

-Invoices which do not match the latest grant application may not be accepted and the grant offer may no longer be valid. - Customer submits proof of payment.
-This can be a highlighted bank statement or a screen shot of the transaction.
+Invoices which do not match the latest grant application may not be accepted and the grant offer may no longer be valid. - 11 Customer submits proof of payment.
+This can be a highlighted bank statement or a screenshot of the transaction.
 Receipt of payment emailed from the supplier must also be provided.
 Total payment must match the total on the invoice submitted.
-If this does not match please provide additional invoices for justification. - 13 Customer sends 'after photos' showing each area and type of fitting. - 14 Power NI issue claim form to customer and also satisfaction survey. - 15 Customer completes claim form and online satisfaction survey. - 16 Grant payment made to customer by BACS transfer. - At any stage a project may be subject to a site audit by Power NI or a representative.
+If this does not match please provide additional invoices for justification. - 12 Customer sends 'after photos' showing each area and type of fitting. - 13 Power NI issue claim form to customer and also satisfaction survey. - 14 Customer completes claim form and online satisfaction survey.

+A bank form will also issued to the customer via AdobeSign and this should be completed and signed by 2 people in the company. - 15 Grant payment made to customer by BACS transfer. - At any stage a project may be subject to a site audit by Power NI or a representative.
 If selected for site audit then payment may not be processed until the site visit has been completed.